-- (5) Description of internal control procedures or security improvements to be implemented to prevent or minimize future losses; and - (6) Statement whether the police or attorney general's office was notified, and if so, attach any supporting documents to the application. - (d) Upon receipt of the application, the head of the department, or the head of any board, commission, agency, bureau, or office of the State shall: - (1) Evaluate the application, and, if necessary, request additional information; - (2) Grant or deny the requested action; or - (3) Direct disposition of the property in such other manner as determined to be in the best interest of the State. - (e) State property approved for destruction or discarding may be disposed at the agency's location, or may be taken to an incinerator or landfill for disposal.
-The following procedure shall apply: - (1) Any mark or decal indicating State of Hawaii ownership shall be removed or obliterated before disposing of the property; - (2) The property shall be destroyed in such a manner to prevent reuse by other parties. - (f) The certificate of disposal is a certification by the applying agency that the property listed on the applicable disposal application was disposed in the manner approved by the head of the department, or the head of any board, commission, agency, bureau, or office of the State.
-The following is the distribution sequence of the certificate of disposal: - (1) Following the head of the department, or the head of any board, commission, agency, bureau, or office of the State's approval of the disposal application, except for applications for lost or stolen items, the head of the department, or the head of any board, commission, agency, bureau, or office of the State shall forward a copy of the approved disposal application to the applying custodian's fiscal office.
-The applying custodian's fiscal office shall then forward to the applying agency one copy of the disposal application;
+(5) Description of internal control procedures or security improvements to be implemented to prevent or minimize future losses; and

+(6) Statement whether the police or attorney general's office was notified, and if so, attach any supporting documents to the application.

+(d) Upon receipt of the application, the [chief procurement officer] head of the department, or the head of any board, commission, agency, bureau, or office of the State shall:

+- (1) Evaluate the application, and, if necessary, request additional information; - (2) Grant or deny the requested action; or - (3) Direct disposition of the property in such other manner as determined to be in the best interest of the State. - (e) State property approved for destruction or discarding may be disposed at the agency's location, or may be taken to an incinerator or landfill for disposal.
+The following procedure shall apply: - (1) Any mark or decal indicating State of Hawaii ownership shall be removed or obliterated before disposing of the property; - (2) The property shall be destroyed in such a manner to prevent reuse by other parties. - (f) The certificate of disposal is a certification by the applying agency that the property listed on the applicable disposal application was disposed in the manner approved by the [chief procurement officer.] head of the department, or the head of any board, commission, agency, bureau, or office of the State.
+The following is the distribution sequence of the certificate of disposal:

-- (2) Upon completion of the disposal transaction, the applying agency shall confirm the final disposition of the property by returning copies of the completed certificate of disposal as follows: - (A) One copy to the head of the department, or the head of any board, commission, agency, bureau, or office of the State; and - (B) One copy to the applying agency's fiscal office. - (g) All disposal records such as disposal applications, certificates of disposal, and actions taken pursuant thereto by an applying agency shall be kept for audit purposes by the applying agency's office, the applying department's fiscal office, and the head of the department, or the head of any board, commission, agency, bureau, or office of the State.
-[Eff 12/15/95; am and comp 6/9/01; am and comp 11/15/01; am and comp 11/8/02; am and comp AUG 21 2016] (Auth: HRS §\$103D-202, 103D-1202) (Imp: HRS §103D-1202)
+- Following the [chief procurement officer's] head of the department, or the head of any board, commission, agency, bureau, or office of the State's approval of the disposal application, except for applications for lost or stolen items, the [chiefprocurement officer] head of the department, or the head of any board, commission, agency, bureau, or office of the State shall forward [two-copies] a copy of the approved disposal application [and threecopies of the certificate of disposal] to the applying custodian's fiscal office.
+The applying custodian's fiscal office shall then forward to the applying agency one copy of the disposal application [and three copies of the certificate of disposal]; - (2) Upon completion of the disposal transaction, the applying agency shall confirm the final disposition of the property by returning copies of the completed certificate of disposal as follows: - (A) One copy to the [chief procurement officer;] head of the department, or the head of any board, commission, agency, bureau, or office of the State; and - (B) One copy to the applying agency's fiscal office. - (g) All disposal records such as disposal applications, certificates of disposal, and actions taken pursuant thereto by an applying agency shall be kept for audit purposes by the applying agency's office, the applying department's fiscal office, and the [chiefprocurement officer.] head of the department, or the head of any board, commission, agency, bureau, or office of the State.
+[Eff 12/15/95; am and comp 6/9/01; am and comp 11/15/01; am and comp 11/8/02; am and comp AUG 21 2016 [Auth: HRS §\$103D-202, 103D-1202) (Imp: HRS §103D-1202)